GregKaighin/bedfordshire-bicycle-club/README.md

     * #### Frequent User Goals
       * As a Frequent User, I would like to use the Route Planner to create routes for the club's bike rides.
       * As a Frequent User, I would like to view the different social media accounts to either view, look for updates or potentially interact with other people involved with the club.

-## User Stories

-As a visitor to Bedfordshire Bicycle Club website I expect/want/need:
-1. To be able to navigate the website easily and to quickly find the information I am looking for.
-2. To get information about Bedfordshire Bicycle Club.
-3. To get information about upcoming club events.
-4. To be able to view club cycling routes and to plan my own routes.
-5. To find information about local bike shops.
-6. To access the website on my phone, tablet and computer.
-7. For the website to have a coherent look.
-8. For everything to work.

 # Design Choices